Restorative Approach at Carr Junior School

-Restorative Practice at Carr Junior school helps further develop positive behaviour, aids conflict resolution, promotes emotional literacy and encourages responsibility and accountability.
-Children then can play confidently without being harmed or upset, learn how to build and maintain friendships and learn how their behaviour affects others.
-All this improves social and communication skills.
+Restorative practices at Carr Junior School further develop positive behaviour, aid conflict resolution, promotes emotional literacy and encourage personal responsibility and repair.
+This enables children to play with confidence and without being harmed or upset.
+Pupils learn how to build and maintain friendships and how their behaviour affects others.
+The use of restorative approach supports the development of social and communication skills.

-So what is it and how is it done?
+So what is it and how does it work?

 Step two - Move away